Gestalt & Perception in the Visual Arts

 Consistency of presentation

 Let's look at maps of the world.
-Generally speaking, world maps show the land as brown or green, while oceans, seas, lakes, and rivers as blue.
+Generally speaking, world maps show the land as brown or green, while oceans, seas, lakes, and rivers are blue.
 Counties are identified with borders made of thicker lines.
 When individual states are displayed, the state borders are thinner.

 British Library